Viewing this page on your device?

-If your child struggles to control a pencil, and found these finger exercises too challenging, then take a step back from finger exercises and spend some time working on strengthening the hand muscles and getting the fingers to work together in fun activities that don't use a pencil.
+If your child struggles to control a pencil, and found these suggestions too challenging, then take a step back.
+Look for opportunities to spend some time working on strengthening the hand muscles and getting the fingers to work together in fun activities that don't use a pencil.

 Here are some of the pages on my site that may help you: